syrsly/sqlboon/README.md

 Features
 =======

-1. MVC structure, entire site runs through index.php (controller) and utilizes a template-based design (view) with predetermined content pieces (model).
+1. MVC structure, entire site runs through index.php (controller) and utilizes a template-based design (view) with predetermined content pieces (models).
+2. Modular design allows for easy modification of site layout and functionality to suit your own needs.
-2. Beautified URLs/addresses, example: yoursite.com/sqlboon/backup/1 goes to the backup confirmation page before continuing to backup database #1.
+3. Beautified URLs/addresses, example: yoursite.com/sqlboon/backup/1 goes to the backup confirmation page before continuing to backup database #1.
-3. Optional login system (enabled by default), good to use if your site is going to always have SQLBoon on the server.
+4. Optional login system (enabled by default), good to use if your site is going to always have SQLBoon on the server.
-4. Backs up MySQL databases using MySQLi connection.
+5. Backs up MySQL databases using MySQLi connection.
+(Very useful if your hosting solution does not already provide a backup tool.)
-5. Restores MySQL databases using MySQLi connection.
+6. Restores MySQL databases using MySQLi connection with optional wipe of all tables beforehand.
-6. Lists previous backups up to a specified amount of backups.
+7. Lists previous backups up to a specified amount of backups.
 Older backups are automatically deleted when limit is reached.
+(Saves space!)

+Submit your feature requests in the issues area.
+I will pick a spare few features to be added in version 2.0 once version 1.0 is done.

 Installation
 =======